Monument & Statue Trail

 Tributes to veterans and military members are a part of the trail as well.
 The Military Tributes at Ormond Memorial Art Museum and Gardens honor veterans of multiple wars.
 The museum itself was created in 1946, in part, to commemorate the service of World War II veterans.
-Located in historic downtown Daytona Beach, the Veterans Memorial at Riverfront Park honors veterans of all wars.
+Located in historic downtown Daytona Beach, the Veterans Memorial at Riverfront Esplanade honors veterans of all wars.
 The memorial’s waterfront plaza features commemorative markers and plaques.

 Other interesting stops on the trail include Brownie The Town Dog’s Grave and Memorial, Dinosaur Statues at Dunlawton Sugar Mill Gardens, The Daytona 200 Monument at the Boardwalk and the Jantzen Diving Girl at ONE DAYTONA.

 Check out the Ultimate Daytona Beach Trail Guide which features Hiking and Biking Trails, Motorsports Trail, Mural Trail, Iconic Trail, African American Heritage Trail and the Ale Trail.
 To watch a brief video highlighting these trails and tours, click here.